RoadrunnerWMC/ndspy/docs/source/api/codeCompression.rst

 .. py:module:: ndspy.codeCompression

 ``ndspy.codeCompression`` provides functions for the compression format used for executable code files.

-(This is essentially the same as LZ10 compression, except that the file is decompressed in reverse, beginning at the end of the file.
-This allows for in-place decompression, which is more efficient.)
+This compression format is sometimes unofficially known as "BLZ" ("backwards LZ").
+It's essentially the same as LZ10 compression, except that the file is decompressed in reverse, beginning at the end of the file.
+This allows for in-place decompression on the console.

 .. note::
     If you're using the :py:mod:`ndspy.code` module, compression is handled